 Establish an inspirational, GB-led British Judo Performance System from Grass Roots to the Olympic and Paralympic podium

-British Judo’s WCPP is funded by UK Sport with performance support from the English Institute of Sport (EIS), Cimac and Pharmanutricals.
+British Judo’s WCPP is funded by UK Sport with performance support from the English Institute of Sport (EIS), Cimac and Wolverhampton University.

-Based at the British Judo Centre of Excellence, the national training centre, the Olympic and Paralympic Programmes are fully integrated and train together on a daily basis and benefit from the same levels of support including world-class coaching, sports science, sports medicine, performance analysis and performance lifestyle.
+Based at the British Judo Olympic and Paralympic National Training Centre Centre, the Olympic and Paralympic Programmes are fully integrated and train together on a daily basis and benefit from the same levels of support including world-class coaching, sports science, sports medicine, performance analysis and performance lifestyle.